The best way to grow your photography skills is to practice. It’s THAT simple.

 Then, you hop on the internet and you see another photographer’s similar scene and you think, “wow, they’re a genius!”
-We develop shooting habits over time.
-Utilizing the thoughts of another photographer, listening to what they see in your photos and also learning about their perspective, will expand your vision…. and break down those creative habits you’ve created.
+We develop shooting habits over time in our own familiar unless we consciously decide and at on doing things differently.
+Utilizing the thoughts of another photographer, listening to what they see in your photos and also learning about their perspective, will expand your vision…. and help break down those creative habits you’ve created.

-When Danielle MacInnes told me about the Two by Fifty-Two Project she is doing with another photographer, I saw the wealth of value this type of project could bring photographers and has already brought for them.
-I invited them to tell the story of their project and how it’s affected them.
-Keep reading and see for yourself how powerful it can be to challenge yourself regularly alongside another photographer.
+When Danielle MacInnes told me about the Two by Fifty-Two Project she’s doing with another photographer, I saw the wealth of value this type of project could bring.
+I invited them to tell the story of their project and how it’s affected them. ~ Marie

 How did you come up with this idea?